 An underwater paradise

-Whoever has the chance to dive off the coast of Djibouti will discover real underwater gardens, multicolored, frequented, permanently or periodically, by a large number of animal species.
-The species (fauna and flora) present in the Djiboutian seabed belong to both the coral domains of the Red Sea and the reefs of the Indian Ocean, which ensures the presence of a great animal and plant diversity.
-Its coasts constitute the habitat of many species of colorful and predatory fish of various sizes.
-Snorkeling (swimming with fins, mask and snorkel) allows beginners to easily enjoy these marine treasures, because the coral fields are shallow.
-The islands and mangrove swamps have nothing to envy to the paradisiacal archipelagos of the tropics, with their warm turquoise waters and fine sandy beaches.
+Those lucky enough to dive off the coast of Djibouti will discover real underwater gardens, multicolored and frequented, permanently or periodically, by a large number of animal species.
+The species (flora and fauna) present on the Djiboutian seabed belong to both the coral domains of the Red Sea and the reefs of the Indian Ocean, ensuring the presence of a great diversity of animal and plant life.
+Its coasts are home to many species of colorful and predatory fish of various sizes.
+Snorkeling (swimming with fins, mask and snorkel) makes it easy for beginners to enjoy these marine treasures, as the coral fields are shallow.
+The islands and mangroves, meanwhile, have nothing to envy the paradise archipelagos of the tropics, with their warm turquoise waters and fine sandy beaches.

 An abundant underwater fauna